thaabomb/EightyPercentSafer/notes.md

 - Generally speaking, make sure to define safety and limit the scope of what you're talking about
   - Also be sure to limit the scope to commercial aviation, among US carriers.
 - We're talking about accidents here, not intentional acts.
+- We're not talking about slips trips and falls.

 # Concept: We all knew about that problem
 - In the accident hearings of the 80's and 90's it was common to hear this phrase